TKraus27/Code-Repo/README.md

-A repo of various projects that I have worked on over the years
+A repository of various projects that I have worked on over the years